Rideshare Accident Frequently Asked Questions

 Can I Sue Uber or Lyft?

 Yes, but it can be complex to do so.
 Since the drivers for these companies are generally considered as independent contractors, your legal options against the company itself may be limited.
-If you believe you may have a case against either Uber or Lyft, discuss the matter with a motor vehicle accident attorney in Newport Beach who will carefully analyze your situation and provide legal consultation.
+If you believe you may have a case against either Uber or Lyft, discuss the matter with our team today, who will carefully analyze your situation and provide legal consultation.

 Do Uber and Lyft Drivers have Legal Options?